This Italian sausage bucatini recipe is epic! Italian sausage made meatballs tossed in a fire roasted tomato sauce and bucatini. Easy and delicious!

 Reduce the heat under the pan and add in the garlic and cook for 1 minute.

-Once the vegetables have softened, stir in 1-1/2 teaspoons basil, 1-1/2 teaspoons of oregano and a teaspoon of Italian seasoning.
-You can find the recipe for my homemade Italian seasoning (plus 5 more!) in my cookbook!
+After a few minutes, the vegetables will have softened, stir in 1-1/2 teaspoons basil, 1-1/2 teaspoons of oregano and 1 teaspoon of Italian seasoning.

 Next, add in 6 ounces of tomato paste.

-Then add in 1 large can of crushed fire roasted tomatoes and 1 can of tomato puree.
+Then add in 1 (28 ounce) can of crushed fire-roasted tomatoes and 1 (15ounce) can of tomato puree.
 Tomato puree is similar to tomato sauce, it’s just with out any seasonings.

-Cook for 15 minutes before seasoning with salt and pepper.
+Cook for 15 minutes before seasoning with 1-1/2 teaspoon kosher salt and 1/4 teaspoon ground black pepper,or to taste.
 Reduce the heat to low and simmer for 1 hour, stirring every so often.

-Once the pasta water is boiling, add in one pound of bucatini pasta and cook as directed on the package.
+Once the pasta water is boiling, add in 1 pound of bucatini pasta and cook as directed on the package.

 Season the sauce with a pinch or two of red pepper flakes, again- totally optional.